At a glance

 Every student has some rights when disciplined in school.

-A child with a disability who has an IEP or 504 plan has additional legal rights and protections.
+Students with IEPs or 504 plans have additional legal rights and protections.

-A child without an IEP or 504 plan may be protected if the school had a reason to know he had a disability when it punished him.
+Students without IEPs or 504 plans may be protected if the school had a reason to know they had a disability when it punished them.

 The answer is complicated.
 All students have some basic rights when it comes to school discipline.
 For example, students and their parents must be told the reason for the punishment.
 And they must have a chance to tell their side of the story.

-In some cases, a child without an IEP or 504 plan may also have these protections.
-IDEA says that a child will be protected if the school had a “basis of knowledge” about the child’s disability before the problem behavior occurred.
+In some cases, students without IEPs or 504 plans may also have these protections.
+IDEA says a student will be protected if the school had a “basis of knowledge” about the student’s disability before the problem behavior occurred.

 When is there a basis of knowledge?